HeshanKarunaratne/aws/README.md

 38 .
 Amazon Kinesis Streams is being used by a web application to store clickstream data that may not be utilized for up to 12 hours.
 How can the developer encrypt data in the Kinesis Streams at rest?
 - Enable server-side encryption in Kinesis Streams

+39 .
+A developer is attempting to monitor the status of an application by running a cron job that returns 1 when the service is up and 0 when it is down.
+The developer wrote code to publish the custom metrics to Amazon CloudWatch and set an alert using the AWS CLI put metric alarm function.
+The developer, on the other hand, is unable to issue an alert since the custom metrics are not visible in the CloudWatch interface.
+What is the source of this problem?
+- THe developer needs to use the put-metric-data command

+40 .
+A developer is responsible for creating and deleting branches.
+Which particular IAM permissions, based on the concept of least privilege, should be added?
+- codecommit:CreateBranch and codecommit:DeleteBranch

+41 .
+A programmer is developing a REST API that will allow users to add goods to a shopping list.
+The service is developed on Amazon API Gateway and integrates with AWS Lambda.
+The shopping list items are sent to the function as query string arguments.
+How should the developer transform query string parameters to Lambda function arguments?
+- Create a mapping template

+42 .
+Amazon API Gateway is used in a company's new mobile application.
+As the development team completes a new version of its APIs, a developer must roll out the API modification securely and transparently.
+What is the SIMPLEST method for a developer to deploy a new version to a restricted number of consumers using API Gateway?
+- Use the canary release deployment option in API Gateway.
+Direct a percentage of the API traffic using the canarySettings setting

+43 .
+A developer is using S3 to store critical documents that need encryption at rest.
+At the very least, the encryption keys must be cycled yearly.
+What is the simplest method for doing this?
+- Use AWS KMS with automatic key rotation

+44 .
+A business delivers API as a service and binds all of its users to a SLA.
+What should the organization do to ensure compliance with each SLA?
+- Enable default throttling limits for each stage after deploying the APIs

+45 .
+A developer created a static website hosted on Amazon S3 that uses API Gateway and Lambda to conduct web service queries.
+The site is now displaying an error message that reads as follows.
+The requested resource does not have an Access-Control-Allow-Origin header.
+As a result, origin null is denied access.
+What is the Developers responsibility in resolving this issue?
+- Enable CORS for the method in API Gateway

+46 .

 ### Developer Associate Theory

 Write a brief description on below services and functions